Nalinkumar2002/window_comp_counter_mux_esim_ms/README.md

 # 📝 Netlist

-The Netlist for the designed circuit is generated after simulating the circuit testbench.
-The Netlist is obtained using **PrimeSim**.
+The Netlist for the designed circuit is generated after simulating the circuit.

 ```
 *  Generated for: PrimeSim